 Information should be classiﬁed in terms of legal requirements. value, criticality, and sensitivity to unauthorized disclosure or modification.

 Classiﬁcations and associated protective controls for information should take account of business needs for sharing or restricting information, as well as legal requirements.
-Assets other than information can also be classiﬁed in conformance with the classification of information which is stored in, processed by or otherwise handled or protected by the asset.
+Assets other than information can also be classiﬁed in conformance with the classification of information that is stored in, processed by, or otherwise handled or protected by the asset.
 Owners of information assets should be accountable for their classification.
 The classification scheme should include conventions for classification and criteria for review of the classiﬁcation over time.
-The level of protection in the scheme should be assessed by analyzing confidentiality, integrity and availability and any other requirements for the information considered.
+The level of protection in the scheme should be assessed by analyzing confidentiality, integrity, and availability, and any other requirements for the information considered.
 The scheme should be aligned with the access control policy.
 Each level should be given a name that makes sense in the context of the classification scheme‘s application.
-The scheme should be consistent across the whole organization so that everyone will classify information and related assets in the same way, have a common understanding of protection requirements and apply for the appropriate protection.
+The scheme should be consistent across the whole organization so that everyone will classify information and related assets in the same way, have a common understanding of protection requirements, and apply for the appropriate protection.

 The classification should be included in the organization’s processes, and be consistent and coherent across the organization.
 Results of classification should indicate the value of assets depending on their sensitivity and criticality to the organization, e.g. in terms of conﬁdentiality, integrity, and availability.
 Results of classification should be updated in accordance with changes in their value, sensitivity, and criticality through their life-cycle.
 Classification provides people who deal with information with a concise indication of how to handle and protect it.
 Creating groups of information with similar protection needs and specifying information security procedures that apply to all the information in each group facilitates this.
 This approach reduces the need for case-by-case risk assessment and custom design of controls.